globocom/secDevLabs/owasp-top10-2017-apps/a1/mongection/README.md

 ## What is NoSQL Injection?

-NoSQL Injection it's a vulnerability that occurs when codes / queries are injected on application via unsanitized input.
+NoSQL Injection it's a vulnerability that occurs when codes / queries are injected on application's logic via unsanitized input.

 You can find more about this vulnerability here: https://www.owasp.org/index.php/Testing_for_NoSQL_injection